y4htse/turtle-utils/README.md

 ## Endpoints

+### /

+Bare endpoint will load a super simple website that shows the current TRTL price.

 ### /price

 This endpoint returns JSON with the current TRTL -> BTC price on TradeOgre converted to USD using Coinbase's BTC -> USD API.